faroub/TahakomAVRLib/applications/BlinkLed/README.md

 ## Code

-The code to blink the Led with a delay of 1000 ms:
+The following code blinks the Led with a delay of 500 ms:

 ```
 #include "Led.h"